On the calculation of the ramified Siegel series: Introduction

 In Section 2, we set up notation and terminology, and review some of the standard facts on the induced representation.
-In Section 3, we explain how to calculate the Siegel series associated to $\varphi=f_0$.
-More precisely, in Section 3.1, we extend the result of Sato and Hironaka \cite{SatoHironaka} to any non-archimedean non-dyadic local field $F$.
-In Section 3.2, we divide the domain of integration $\mathrm{Sym}_n(F)$ by the orbits of the action of $\Gamma_0$ and use the formula by Sato and Hironaka.
-In Section 3.3, we introduce the Weil constant $\alpha_\psi(x)$, so we can extend the formula by Sato and Hironaka to the general local field case.
-In Section 4, we give an explicit formula of the ramified Siegel series when $\varphi=f_0$, and in section 5, we give an explicit formula where $\varphi$ is general $f_t$ case.
-Finally in section 6, we give an explicit value where $n$ is 1, 2, and 3.
+In Section 3, we explain how to calculate the ramified Siegel series.
+More precisely, Section 3.1 sets up the orbit-decomposition framework; Section 3.2 extends the Sato-Hironaka orbit and volume formulae to any nonarchimedean, non-dyadic $F$; Section 3.3 applies them to write $S_t(B, s)^\omega$ as a finite $\Gamma_0$-orbit sum; Section 3.4 introduces $\alpha_\psi(\pi)$ to evaluate the resulting Gauss integrals uniformly over $F$.
+In Section 4, we give an explicit formula for general $\varphi=f_t$.
+Finally in Section 5, we give explicit values for $n=1, 2, 3$.

 The author wishes to thank Keiichi Gunji of Chiba Institute of Technology for sending us his article \cite{Gunji2} when it is a preprint.
 The author would like to gratefully thank Tamotsu Ikeda of Kyoto University for his constant support.